MithrilJS/mithril.js/docs/request.md

 doStuffWithProjectOwner(123)
 ```

-Aside from the API signature difference between `fetch` and `m.request`, the only change required to achieve the same functionality was to replace all instances of `then` with `map`.
+Aside from the API signature difference between `fetch` and `m.request`, the only change required to achieve the same functionality was to replace all instances of `.then` with `.run`.

 However, stream have some additional interesting properties.
 Let's suppose project objects have a `team` property that contains a list of user objects, and we wanted to display a list of designers and a list of developers in a project: